abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image50.png)

-    If it is easier, delete all the code in the Advanced Editor and paste the below code into Advanced Editor.
+    If it is easier, delete all the code in the Advanced Editor and paste the code below into the Advanced Editor.

     ```
     let